-These steps are ultra versatile which makes them a top choice for owners with more than one pet or those with changing needs.
-Smaller dogs and cats like that with wide deep steps, their entire body fits on each platform, giving them a sense of stability; while larger dogs like that they can comfortably climb the stairs, even if they have any balance issues.
+These steps are ultra-versatile which makes them a top choice for owners with more than one pet or those with changing needs.
+Smaller dogs and cats can appreciate wide and deep steps that their entire body fits on, giving them a sense of stability.
+While larger dogs can comfortably climb the stairs, even if they have any balance issues.

-The rise of each step is 6 inches.
-You might notice that each step has a slight slope—that doesn’t mean you put the stairs together incorrectly (in fact they snap together easily without any tools required).
-Rather, the incline is intentional as it reduces the number of stairs needed for your pet to scale the same height.
-We also like that the stairs don’t slide, even on hardwood floors, and the carpet treads are removable and can be machine washed.
+The rise of each step is 6 inches high.
+You might notice that each step has a slight slope—that doesn’t mean the stairs are put together incorrectly (in fact, they snap together easily without any tools required).
+Rather the incline is intentional as it reduces the number of stairs needed for your pet to scale the same height.
+We also like that the stairs don’t slide, even on hardwood floors, and the carpet treads are removable and are machine washable.

 Best Budget: Yofit Doggy Steps